Team-Gigabyte/quotobot/README.md

 making sure to change the number to your client ID inside the quotes.

+Add an (OpenWeatherMap API key)[https://openweathermap.org/guide#how] (the free plan is really generous) in the same way.

 You can also change the status that the bot shows (it'll be prefixed with *Watching*, though) by changing the `help-domain-example` to `help-domain` and adding your text in the value for that.
 Example complete config file:
 ```json
 {